canankarakoc/canankarakoc/content/authors/admin/_index.md

 I like to combine these tiny bits of amazing biology with eco-evolutionary theories to understand -and hopefully predict, how time and changes shape genes, populations, communities, and ecosystems.

 Lately, I found myself nature, life and death inspired pen&ink drawing and doodling science for kids.
 I like to read philosophy and ask questions.
 I am into photography, also playing guitar and singing, poorly.
-Guess what?
-After I self-sabotaged myself, I got into spirituality too.
-Check my blog if you are curious.
+Also check my blog on spiritual awakening if you are curious.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.